AnkiTools/AnkiSharp/README.md

 ## IMPORTANT NOTICE

 This repository is in stand by, we are looking for some developpers in order to get help.
-If you are interested in participating please contact me (find email here : https://github.com/Clement-Jean)
+If you are interested in participating or If you think you can do better for handling the format but also in terms of architecture, please contact me (find email here : https://github.com/Clement-Jean)

 ## TO-DO